pac4j/pac4j/documentation/blog/jwks_explained_what_every_developer_should_know.md

 You must always rely on what you actually defined and used for encryption/signature.
 You must never rely on what is provided to you from the outside.

 <div class="text-center highlight-blog">JWKS is a modern format to store/manage keys you will really enjoy,<br/>but you must never forget the good practices regardless!</div>

+See how pac4j deals with JWKS in the [OIDC private_key_jwt authentication method](/docs/clients/openid-connect-config.html#c-private_key_jwt) or in the [OpenID Federation](/docs/clients/openid-connect-federation.html#1-federation-endpoint)...